Squarespace/pouchdb-lru-cache/README.md

 Notice that the LRU cache takes into consideration the fact that attachments are deduped based on digest in PouchDB.

-Caveats
+Implementation details
 --------

+### PouchDB 3.1.0+ only

+This plugin only works with PouchDB 3.1.0+.
+Before that, attachments were not compacted.

+### `maxSize` is an estimate

 The `maxSize` specified in `initLru()` refers to the byte length of the binary attachments as interpreted by PouchDB.
 The underlying storage engine may take up more actual space on disk than the byte length, [depending on the browser and adapter](http://pouchdb.com/faq.html#data_types).
 However, most browsers seem to have fixed their inefficiency issues (Chrome 38+, Safari 7.1+, iOS 8+), so this will become less of a problem going forward.

+In WebSQL, you also can't really predict how much space a BLOB will consume; see [this thread](http://sqlite.1065341.n5.nabble.com/Writing-in-a-blob-td68340.html) for details.
+In practice it seems to vary up to 50% overhead, but that was just in [my own tests](https://github.com/pouchdb/pouchdb/issues/2910).

 Furthermore, the `maxSize` does not account for the metadata that needs to be stored in order to *describe* the attachments, so you should give yourself a reasonable buffer when you choose a `maxSize`.

+Browsers also have [storage limits](http://pouchdb.com/faq.html#data_limits).
+Be aware of them.

+### CouchDB

 This plugin also works on CouchDB, but YMMV.
-In particular, CouchDB doesn't dedup attachments based on digest, so the assumptions this plugin makes about the true underlying size may be wrong.
+In particular, CouchDB doesn't dedup attachments based on digest (instead it uses doc ID + attachment name), so the assumptions this plugin makes about the true underlying size may be wrong.

+### Auto-compaction

 You can use a PouchDB with `auto_compaction` enabled, but it's not necessary, because this plugin already does the compaction for you.

-Browsers have [storage limits](http://pouchdb.com/faq.html#data_limits).
-Be aware of them.
+### Perf tricks

+If you look at the code, you'll also see that I store data in a `_local` doc.
+This is a special class of document that doesn't retain its full version history, so it avoids the metadata growing unreasonably large over time.
+Local docs are also faster than regular docs for normal gets/puts.

+### Replication

+This plugin is not really designed for databases you want to replicate.
+In particular, the use of a `_local` document makes it un-replicatable.

 Building
 ----